mamata-salunkhe/api-automation-csharp/README.md

 - HTTP status codes
 - Error handling and API behavior for invalid and reserved resources

-The focus is on **maintainability, readability, and correctness**, similar to enterprise API automation projects.
+The primary focus is on **maintainability, readability, and correctness**, aligning with enterprise-level API automation standards.

 ---